-The Vietnamese zodiac includes 12 animals.
-They are arranged in a fixed order: Rat, Ox (Buffalo), Tiger, Cat, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
-Some signs in the Vietnamese zodiac are quite different from those in other Asian ones such as the fourth animal (Cat in Vietnam but Rabbit in others) and the eighth animal (Goat in Vietnam and China but Sheep in Korea and Japan).
-This can be explained because Cat and Goat are more familiar with the people in Vietnam, where the climate is more suitable for the habitat of these animals.
-Most Asian countries also use the lunar calendar which is based on the cycle of the Moon’s phases. (in contrast to the solar calendar which is based on the Sun’s phases).
+While some find the Vietnamese Zodiac similar to the one in other Asian countries, Vietnam bears certain distinctions.
+For example, the fourth animal (Cat in Vietnam but Rabbit in others) and the eighth animal (Goat in Vietnam and China but Sheep in Korea and Japan).
+This is because cats and goats are more familiar to the people in Vietnam, where the climate is more suitable for the habitat of these animals.

-12 Animals in Vietnamese Zodiac
+12 Animals in the Vietnamese Zodiac

-See the table below to know which animal represents your year of birth and your beloveds’ years of birth: (for the sake of exploring very intriguing superstitions further in this blog)
+See the table below to know which animal represents your year of birth and your beloveds’ years of birth (for the sake of exploring very intriguing superstitions further in this blog)

-By the way, if you would love to write a paper about zodiac signs, don’t forget to apply your paper at https://mypaperwriter.com/college-paper-help.htm to have a great experience with a writing expert and be more free while studying.
+If you would love to write a paper about zodiac signs, don’t forget to apply your paper at https://mypaperwriter.com/college-paper-help.htm to have a great experience with a writing expert and be more free while studying.

-In the Vietnamese belief, each animal of the zodiac has its own characteristics and meaning, which symbolizes the personality and qualities of each person:
+In the Vietnamese belief, each animal of the zodiac has its characteristics and meaning, which symbolizes the personality and qualities of each person:

-Cat: the Cat represents the gentle, talented, and ambitious people who will succeed in their education.
+Cat: The cat represents the gentle, talented, and ambitious people who will succeed in their education.
 They have patience and always wait for opportunities before action.

 Dragon: the people of this age are honest and energetic but very stubborn.
 They are symbols of power, wealth, prosperity, and royalty.

 Snake: these people are very wise.
-They are calm, gentle, deep, and sympathetic but sometimes easy to get angry.
+They are calm, gentle, deep, and sympathetic, but sometimes easy to get angry.
 They are also determined and persistent.